The Selection Process

 The day consists of:

-- the chance to meet and talk to academic staff, current students, practice staff and users and carers over lunch
+- the chance to meet and talk to academic staff, current students and practice staff

 MSc-GEN Graduate Entry Nursing